itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 ### What is CloudCannon?

 [CloudCannon](http://cloudcannon.com) helps agencies and enterprises build websites for non-developers. **Developers** build a static or [Jekyll](http://jekyllrb.com) site and push it to a Bitbucket repository.
-CloudCannon synchronizes the files and deploys the site live. **Non-developers** log into CloudCannon and update content inline.
-All updates are synced between CloudCannon and Bitbucket.
+CloudCannon synchronizes the files and deploys the site live. **Non-developers** log into CloudCannon and update the content inline.
+All changes are synced between CloudCannon and Bitbucket.

 CloudCannon sites are just static files yet advanced layouts, blogging, photo galleries are all possible.
 Compared to a database backed CMS, there are many advantages: